 Ridgway H. White

-Ridgway H. White is president of the Charles Stewart Mott Foundation.
+Ridgway H. White is president and chief executive officer of the Charles Stewart Mott Foundation.
 He began his career at Mott as an intern in 2002 and was hired as a program assistant two years later.
 After working his way up through the program ranks, he served as the Foundation’s vice president for special projects and chair of its management working group from 2011 until he became president in January 2015.

 As part of his earlier program work for the Foundation, White also served as a loaned executive for the Uptown Reinvestment Corporation, a nonprofit organization focused on revitalizing Flint.
 Over the course of a decade, White oversaw the development of over 1 million square feet of mixed use space, paving the way for numerous new businesses and restaurants to open.
 Notable projects included the creation of the Flint Health and Wellness district, a four block area that’s now home to the Flint Farmers’ Market and the Flint campus of the Michigan State University College of Human Medicine.